lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 **In this new written series, I'd like to deep dive into solopreneurship and my personal journey with it.** It was never part of my life goals to start my own company and I hadn't thought about it even after I started working on Lunch Money.
 It was only until I saw success during launch that I decided to quit my freelancing jobs to pursue this endeavour full-time.
 The aggregate of my life and work experience allowed me to transition easily into the role.

-In this article, I will go into the 4 life and career decisions to which I attribute my greatest and significant growth and experience-building periods.
+In this article, I will go into 4 specific life and career decisions that I consider foundational to my solopreneurship journey.

-## **Join the right company**
+## **Joining the right company**

 ### On size of company